Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Marble Sólheimajökull glacier - perfect option for a glacier hike

 Iceland is nicknamed the land of Fire and Ice for a reason.
-During the glacier hike, you will be able to explore the "cooler" part of it.
-Glacier hikes, followed by ice climbing and ice caving, are one of the best ways to explore the ancient ice formations.
-There are several locations in Iceland where you can go glacier hiking, Skaftafell and Sólheimajökull being among the most popular of them.
+During your Glacier Hiking & Ice climbing tour, you will be able to explore the "cooler" part of it.
+Glacier hikes, followed by ice climbing and ice caving, are among one of the best ways to explore the ancient ice formations.
+There are several locations in Iceland where you can go glacier hiking, Skaftafell and Sólheimajökull being among the most popular.
 You can learn the main differences between the two in our Skaftafell vs. Sólheimajökull video:

 DAY 3: SNOWMOBILING AND ICE CAVING